-Audited accounts (and management letter / audit protocol / long form audit) must be submitted to the MFA by 30 June, c.f. annual cycle below.
+Audited accounts must be submitted to the MFA by 30 June, c.f. annual cycle below.
 The accounts for the annual grant from the MFA (Annex 3) and the general annual accounts for the organisation must be audited by an independent, certified audit company.
 The audited accounts must keep track of the spending of each year's grant separately from other year's spending.
 Change of auditor must be communicated to the MFA.
 It is recommended that the choice of auditor is subject to an open tender process every 3-5 year.